rec/rec/resume.md

 * Deployment, configuration files and variables, monitoring variables, logging, user interaction journaling, and other unsexy but satisfying details.

-* "Practically complete" test coverage of everything
+* Practically complete test coverage of almost everything

 * And to run all of those, a tidy [`typer`](https://typer.tiangolo.com/) CLI named `engora`, with over two dozen commands and subcommands, hundreds of flags